If you decide to sign up for Rainmaker’s free, no-risk trial; I’d love it if you used my affiliate link. Enjoy the post, my friends.

 I get it.
 I know frugality means little in a vacuum.

 Rainmaker helps me with those expenses, but they’re voluntary expenses.
 I don’t have to use an email service like AWeber.
 I don’t have to use Hootsuite or Buffer.
-And I certainly don’t have to pay for a training community like Authority.
+And I certainly don’t have to pay for lead-generation software like LeadPages.

 These are expenses I’ve taken on, or will soon take on, because I believe they’re necessary.
 I believe I need them to help me be the best blogger I can be.
 I believe I need them to help take my blog from here…to there.